 Another way in which businesses segment buyers is by their usage rates-that is, how often, if ever, they use certain products.
-For example, the entertainment and gaming company Harrah's gathers information about the people who gamble at its casinos.
+Harrah's, an entertainment and gaming company, gathers information about the people who gamble at its casinos.
 High rollers, or people who spend a lot of money, are considered "VIPs."
-VIPs people get special treatment, including a personal "host" who looks after their needs during their casino visits.
+VIPs get special treatment, including a personal "host" who looks after their needs during their casino visits.
 Companies are interested in frequent users because they want to reach other people like them.
 They are also keenly interested in nonusers and how they can be persuaded to use products.